Want to Learn where to get started with Systems & Workflows

 Are you a small business owner without a blog?
 You’re missing out on a fabulous opportunity to connect with your audience, serve your ideal clients, and set yourself up as an authority in your field.

 I’ve been blogging at least once a week since 2012.
-I had a blog that I updated with my photo sessions when I had a photography side business, and I’ve updated my blog regularly since I opened Dolly DeLong Photography full-time.
+I had a blog that I updated with my photo sessions when I had a photography side business, and I’ve updated my blog regularly since I opened my business full-time (in 2018).
+I’ve learned a lot about blogging since 2012.
+And there are so many benefits!

 1-Blogging isn’t Dead

 Some skeptics might tell you that blogging is dead.
 You may have been turned off from starting your blog in 2020 after hearing this myth.
 But let me assure you—blogging is very much alive and kicking!
 It is the best way to establish yourself as an authority in your field.
 It’s also the easiest way to share information and teach your audience.
 Yes, it does take time to establish yourself.
-But if you are willing to put in the work with blogging, the ROI (return on investment) will be great for you in the long-run.
+But if you are willing to put in the work with blogging, the ROI (return on investment) will be great for you in the long run.

 2-Consistency Matters

+Blogging inconsistently isn’t super helpful.
+Your audience should know when to expect new posts, and they should be able to rely on you to (mostly) stick to a schedule.
+I blog twice a week for my 3 specific audiences.
+On Mondays, I post blogs (like this one) aimed at helping, teaching, and encouraging my small business owner friends.
+On Wednesdays, I post for my families and couples.
+Those posts are generally recaps of Nashville photography sessions and tend to revolve more around my photography work.
 If the idea of blogging eight times a month makes you want to cry or feels overwhelming, start smaller.
 I’ve been at this blogging game for a long time and I have learned to stick to a specific schedule that works for me.
 You can start with blogging just once a month if that feels manageable.
 Figure out a schedule that will work for you and stick to it!

 3-Benefits of Blogging

+Writing a consistent blog is one of the best ways to develop your brand voice.
+Your audience will know what you sound like and will understand your brand’s tone, vibe, and personality.
+You can also build the “know, like, trust” factor with a consistent blog presence.
+Longer-form content gives your readers a chance to get to know you better and trust you more.
 A blog is a perfect place to display your work.
 The more your audience can see your work, whether that’s photography, graphic design, physical products, or whatever you specialize in, the more they will want to buy what you’re selling.
 Repetition builds reputation.
 You need your ideal clients to see your work in action for them to believe they need your product or service in their lives.
+Over time, your blog (when written strategically) will improve your SEO (search engine optimization).
+This means you will show up better and higher in search results!
+Improving your SEO is incredibly valuable.

 4-Using Your Blog Content

+One of the beauties of blog content is that there’s a lot of it.
+You can easily create a week’s worth (or more!) of Instagram or Facebook posts from one blog.
 You can use your blog content in the emails that you send to your subscriber list (like we talked about last week) and even refer your email subscribers to your new posts.
+Only sharing your expertise and knowledge on social media just isn’t enough.
+You need a blog so you can expand on your ideas and add significant value for your audience.

 5-Creating Blog Content

-If you really don’t have the time or desire to write your own blog, it’s one of the easier tasks to outsource.
+As far as a hosting site for your blog, I highly recommend WordPress.
+It’s user-friendly and there are paid and free options available.
+It’s designed specifically for blogs!
+If you’re stuck when it comes to creating content, you should hop over to my post about the 5 steps to creating content If you don’t have the time or desire to write your blog, it’s one of the easier tasks to outsource.
 You can hire a VA or a copywriter (I love working with Emily) to help with your blogging.

 6-Feeling Overwhelmed?